Focus on enterprise characteristics (TEC) - International trade in goods

 Data compilation and update

 The reporting of ITGS by enterprise characteristics requires Member States to produce a dataset independent of their monthly trade statistics.
 This requirement was included in the revised Intrastat and Extrastat Regulations that came into force from the reference years 2009 and 2010 respectively.
 Statistics on trade by enterprise characteristics are compiled by linking intra- and extra-EU trade micro-data with business register data.
-The Compilers guide on ITGS by enterprise characteristics provides the necessary definitions, instructions and methodological guidance for the regular compilation of TEC statistics.
+The European business statistics compilers’ manual for trade by enterprise characteristics provides the necessary definitions, instructions and methodological guidance for the regular compilation of TEC statistics.

 Statistics by enterprise characteristics are updated once a year with a new reference year.
 Historical data are exceptionally revised.